 Some people aren’t used to even hearing an accent from another region of their own country!

-Others might not be accustomed to foreign accents.
+Others might not be accustomed to listening to foreign accents.

 This means they freeze as they keep telling themselves that they don’t understand what the other person is saying.